ndau/commands/README.md

 This document contains steps for getting set up to build and test ndev applications.
 By the end you will be able to run the `ndau` blockchain, talking to `redis`, `noms` and `tendermint`, from the command line.
 This is the way to do it if you would eventually like to debug the applications, as they run simultaneously and interact with each other from their own shells.

+If you just want to get a node up and running, then the [Node Operator's Reference](node_operator.md) is the right place to start.

 The `/bin` directory also contains other scripts useful for developing within a local development environment.
-More information can be found in its [README](bin/README.md).
+More information can be found in its [README](./bin/README.md).

 The following instructions have been tested on clean installs of macOS Mojave version 10.4.4 and Ubuntu 20.04.
 #### macOS: